 Reduce Frequency of Visits

 One way to reduce costs is to do as much physical therapy on your own time as the therapist allows to facilitate in-person sessions.
 “Patients can contain costs by doing some PT on their own, getting the therapist to give them an extensive amount of exercises to do at home.
 (Referring doctors) are conditioned to write for PT 3 times per week for 4 to 6 weeks.
 Most patients don't need that.
 1-2 times per week for a few weeks for nonsurgical stuff is pretty standard now.”
 Dhan adds.
-It is vital to communicate with your therapist and the prescribing doctor to make sure you get the care you need.
+It is vital to communicate with your therapist and the prescribing doctor to ensure you get the care you need.

 Virtual Physical Therapy